axeptio/sample-app-ios/README.md

         // sample init
         Axeptio.shared.initialize(clientId: "<Your Client ID>", cookiesVersion: "<Your Cookies Version>")

-        // or with a token set from an other device Axeptio.shared.initialize(clientId: "<Your Client ID>", cookiesVersion: "<Your Cookies Version>", token: "<Token>")
+        // or with a token set from an other device (you are in charge to store and pass the token along between devices) Axeptio.shared.initialize(clientId: "<Your Client ID>", cookiesVersion: "<Your Cookies Version>", token: "<Token>")

         return true